Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 The three of them looked at each other silently as they suddenly realized they had a mission.

-"That’s...a good idea.
+"That’s... a good idea.
 I will need to pass through Cimbrean to get back to Earth…" Preed said slowly.

 "We’ve got translator implants, though," Gorku pointed out.
 "That’s what stopped me takin’ my shot ‘fer the Second Ring!
 I had a recommendation, I just never got ‘ta use it."